wultra/powerauth-crypto/powerauth-docs/source/tutorial/deployment.md

 java -jar powerauth-java-server.war
 ```

-_Note: If you launch both PowerAuth 2.0 Server and PowerAuth 2.0 Standard RESTful API using the 'java -jar' spell, you will get a conflict of the ports - only one application may use 8080 port at the time._
+_Note: If you launch both PowerAuth 2.0 Server and PowerAuth 2.0 Standard RESTful API using the 'java -jar' spell, you will get a conflict of the ports - only one application may use 8080 port at the time.
+You can overwrite the port using `-Dserver.port=8090` parameter_

 ## PowerAuth 2.0 Standard RESTful API